Buy gold with no minimum investment.

 With that number in hand, get quotes from a few different buyers.
 This allows you to compare offers and gives you leverage.
 Don’t be afraid to ask how they arrived at their price and what fees are included.
 An informed seller is much more likely to receive a fair offer.
 Being prepared with knowledge about your asset and its market value is your best negotiating tool.

-What Are Buyback Programs?
+What Are Dealer Buyback Programs?

 Some companies offer buyback programs, which means they will buy back the gold you originally purchased from them.
 This can be an incredibly convenient option because you’re already familiar with the company and their process.
 It eliminates the need to search for a new buyer and can often streamline the entire transaction, making it faster and simpler.